Fair Cake-Cutting in Practice: Appendix 3: Omitted Proofs

-\begin{proof}[Proof of Lemma \ref{lem:max-strategising-payoff}] To prove that $\epsilon=\frac{n-1}{n}$ is tight, we provide instances such that an agent would get utility exactly $1/n$ by truthfully reporting her valuation function, while she could get utility $1$ by strategizing.
+\begin{proof}[Proof of Proposition \ref{lem:max-strategising-payoff}] The fact that all these procedures are porportional, implies that if agents adhere to the procedure, then each of them is guaranteed utility $1/n$.
+Since they can get utility at most $1$ in any allocation, the increase in their utility by strategic behavior is at most $1-1/n$.
+To prove that this is tight, we provide instances such that an agent would get utility exactly $1/n$ by non-strategically reporting her valuation function, while she could get utility $1$ by strategizing.

 We start with the case of 3SC.
 Consider a cake $[0,1]$ and the following valuations of the agents: $v_1(0,1/3)=v_2(1/3,2/3)=v_3(2/3,1)=1$; agents have valuation $0$ for any other part.
-Assume everyone behaves truthfully, and in the first step agent 1 divides the cake in the following parts of equal value to him: $[0,1/9), [1/9,2/9)$, and $[2/9,1]$.
-Agent 2 has positive valuation only for the last part, so in the next step, she will trim it so that the trimmed part has value $0$ to him; let's assume that the trimmed part is negligible and has value $0$ to everyone.
-Agent 3 now has to select one of the parts for which she is indifferent (she only values the trimmings), so let him select the part $[1/9,2/9)$, let agent 2 take the trimmed part, and let agent 1 get the $[0,1/9)$ part.
-Agent 3 will now divide the trimmings so that each part is worth $1/3$ to him, namely $(2/9,7/9), [7/9,8/9)$, and $[8/9,1]$.
-Agent 2 will rationally select the first one of these parts, leaving agent 1 with an overall utility of $1/3$, after the end of the process.
+Assume everyone behaves non-strategically, and in the first step agent 1 divides the cake in the following parts of equal value to her: $[0,1/9), [1/9,2/9)$, and $[2/9,1]$.
+Agent 2 has positive valuation only for the last part, so in the next step, she will trim it so that the trimmed part has value $0$ to her; let the trimmed part lie inside $[2/9,1/3]$.
+Agent 3 is indifferent between the pieces, so let her choose the leftmost one.
+Agent 2 will then get the trimmed piece, and the trimmings will be split by agent 3 such that both agents 2 and 1 only have positive value for the leftmost part of the trimmings.
+Since agent 2 selects first, agent 1's overall utility will be exactly $1/3$.

 Now imagine that agent 1 behaves strategically in the first step and divides the cake into the parts $[0,1/3), [1/3,2/3)$, and $[2/3,1]$.
 Agent 2 will trim the second part so that the trimmed part is negligible, i.e. it is worth $0$ to everyone.
-Agent 3 will rationally get her desired part, i.e. $[2/3,1]$, agent 2 will get the trimmed part, and agent 1 will get her desired part, i.e. $[0,1/3)$.
-Now, let agent 3 divide the trimmings as follows (recall that she is indifferent because the trimmings are worth $0$ to him): one part is $(1/3,2/3)$, and the other parts are negligible.
-Agent 2 will now rationally select this first part in the next step and, overall, each agent gets utility 1 in this case where only agent 1 strategizes.
+Agent 3 will rationally get her desired part, i.e. $[2/3,1]$, agent 2 will get the trimmed part, and agent 1 will get her desired part $[0,1/3)$, thus obtaining utility $1$.